omeratagunn/laravelmailjets/contributing.md

 # Contributing

 Contributions are welcome and will be fully credited.

 Contributions are accepted via Pull Requests on [Github](https://github.com/tyraelll/laravelmailjet).

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
+- Add SMS method.
-- Add license text
+- Add Queue functionality within laravel.
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
-- Write a comprehensive ReadMe
+- Extend class with better logging.
 ## Pull Requests

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.